Hopkinsville, Kentucky: Tornadoes

 On April 2, 2006, an F3 tornado swept through parts of Hopkinsville.
 In the storm, 200 homes were damaged and 28 people were injured.
 In addition, structural damage was reported to dozens of other businesses, along with countless trees, power lines, transmission towers and other structures, cutting electricity to the city of Hopkinsville.
 A gas line was also damaged, causing a gas leak.
 On January 1, 2022, an EF2 tornado struck Hopkinsville, removing the canopy from a gas station, and destroying the petrol pumps.
 A church lost parts of its roof, and trees were snapped and some uprooted along the path.
 This was the first confirmed tornado of 2022.

+On March 31, 2023, the downtown area sustained noteworthy damage from straight-line winds of up to 90 mph, lifting off the upper floor of restaurant The Mixer in the former Young Hardware space, as well as damaging the city's clock tower and the Woody Winfree Fire and Transportation Museum.

 Geography

-Hopkinsville is located south of the center of Christian County at 36°51′17″N 87°29′20″W (36.854712, -87.488872).
+Hopkinsville is located south of the center of Christian County at 36°51′17″N 87°29′20″W (36.854712, −87.488872).
 Madisonville is 35 mi to the north, Russellville is 35 mi to the east, Oak Grove is 15 miles to the south, and Clarksville, Tennessee, is 26 mi to the south.

 According to the United States Census Bureau, Hopkinsville has a total area of 79.8 sqkm, of which 79.3 sqkm is land and 0.4 sqkm, or 0.44%, is water.